eskoruppa/PolyMC/README.md

     Specify simulation mode.
 Currently, implemented modes are:

     - `open`: Linear molecule without any linking constraints.
     - `tweezer`: linear molecule emulating the setup of magnetic tweezers as used in Refs [3](#skor22) and [4](#vand22).
 Terminal tangents remain aligned, and conservation of linking number may be imposed via impenetrable planes aligned with the terminal monomers.
-Has four different setups specified by the argument tweezer_setup:
+Has four different setups specified by the argument `tweezer_setup`:
         - `free`: allows for free fluctuations of the total linking number
         - `fix_link`: fixed linking number ensemble
         - `torsional_trap`: traps the linking number in a quadratic potential to allow for the torque to be measured.
 Corresponds to quasi-fixed linking number ensemble.